ultraseedbox/USB-Docs/(5) Protocols/Staff Training.md

 UCP wasn't showing any version for rTorrent
 ```
-stop rTorrent
+Stop rTorrent
-backup rTorrent
+Backup rTorrent
-uninstall rTorrent
+Uninstall rTorrent
-reinstall rTorrent
+Reinstall rTorrent
-restore rTorrent which now works (and usually does for a borked UCP app like this)
+Restore rTorrent which now works (and usually does for a borked UCP app like this)
 ```
 `app-rtorrent stop`